luisaveiro/docker-vuejs-template/README.md

 These instructions will get you through the bootstrap phase of creating a containerised Vue.js application with Docker Compose.

+This GitHub template will setup a Docker image with the following packages

+- Node (Alpine)
+- Yarn
+- Vue CLI
+- TypeScript

 ## Disclaimer
 **Please note:** The Dockerfile provided is intended for use in local development environments. **Please do not** use this Dockerfile to deploy your Vue.js application in production environments.

-Please visit [Vue CLI Deployment Documentation](https://cli.vuejs.org/guide/deployment.html#platform-guides) for deploying on various platforms.
+Please visit [Vue CLI Deployment Documentation](https://cli.vuejs.org/guide/deployment.html#platform-guides) for instructions on how to deploy on various platforms.

 ## Getting started